suchi2603/DataMining-/README.md

 The project is on predicting the ratings of BoardGameGeek Reviews The dataset is available at: https://www.kaggle.com/jvanelteren/boardgamegeek-reviews.

-The dataset contains three separate CSV files.
+The dataset contains three separate CSV files:

 * The first CSV file named 20119-05-02 has all the ranking data.